kmcaloney15/Project-3/README.md

-# Project 3.
-An Organizer by Katy, Sam, and Earl.
+# ClearSight

 ## Premise:

-This project is modeled after GoodReads, a blog site that allows users to review books that they have read and add them to their own digital bookshelf.
+Stay organized and manage your day-to-day with ClearSight!
+This is a personal task management app, a place where you can create notes and todos that makes it easy to stay organized and manage your life.

+Happy organizing!

 ## Getting started: